GKjohns/CloseToPi/README.md

 # CloseToPie
 Finds which two 3-digit numbers' ratio is closest to pie.
-Written to complete a challenge issued on reddit, because reasons
+Written to complete a challenge issued on /r/Math, because reasons